hashicorp/terraform-aws-consul/README.md

    Instance in the Auto Scaling Group to form the Consul cluster.
 Here is [an example Terraform configuration](https://github.com/hashicorp/terraform-aws-consul/tree/master/examples/root-example#quick-start) to provision a Consul cluster.

-To deploy Consul clients using this Module:
+To deploy Consul clients for production using this repo:

 1. Use the [install-consul module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-consul) to install Consul alongside your application code.
 1. Before booting your app, execute the [run-consul script](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/run-consul) with `--client` flag.